Robust Approximation of the Stochastic Koopman Operator: Convergence of DMD for Random Systems

 \section{Convergence of DMD for Random Systems}

-The utility of Algorithms 1 and 2 comes from the convergence of the dynamic eigenvalues and modes to eigenvalues and eigenfunctions of $\K$.
+The utility of Algorithms 1 and 2 comes from the convergence of the dynamic eigenvalues and numerical eigenfunctions to eigenvalues and eigenfunctions of $\K$.

-\begin{proposition} Let $T$ be an ergodic random dynamical system.
+\begin{proposition} Let $T$ be an i.i.d. random system with ergodic measure $\mu$.
 Let $\mathscr{F}$ be a $k$ dimensional subspace of $L^2(\mu)$ which is invariant under the action of $\K$, and let $f_1,f_2,...,f_k$ span $\mathscr{F}$.
 Let $\lambda_{j,n}$ be the dynamic eigenvalues and $v_{j,n}$ be the dynamic modes produced by Algorithm 1 using the trajectory $x_0,x_1,...,x_n$.
-Then as $n\to \infty,$ the dynamic eigenvalues converge to the eigenvalues of $\K$ restricted to $\mathscr{F}$ for almost every initial condition $(x_0,\omega_0)$ with respect to $(\mu\times\omega)$.
-If the eigenvalues of $\K$ are distinct, the numerical eigenfunctions converge to a sampling of the eigenfunctions along the trajectory. \end{proposition} The proof of Proposition \ref{pr:conv1} is fairly standard in the DMD literature and does not differ from the deterministic case, but we include it for completeness.
+Then, as $n\to \infty,$ the dynamic eigenvalues converge to the eigenvalues of $\K$ restricted to $\mathscr{F}$ for almost every initial condition $(x_0,\omega_0)$ with respect to $(\mu\times P)$.
+If the eigenvalues of $\K$ are distinct, the numerical eigenfunctions converge to a sampling of the eigenfunctions along the trajectory. \end{proposition} The proof of Proposition \ref{pr:conv1} is fairly standard in the DMD literature (e.g. \cite{Williams2015data}) and does not differ from the deterministic case, but we include it for completeness.